Personal Strategies for Math Learning

 \begin{equation} \label{eq:aops_cubes} \frac{1}{\sqrt[3]{1} + \sqrt[3]{2} + \sqrt[3]{4}} + \frac{1}{\sqrt[3]{4} + \sqrt[3]{6} + \sqrt[3]{9}} + \frac{1}{\sqrt[3]{9} + \sqrt[3]{12} + \sqrt[3]{16}} \end{equation}

 in simplest terms?
 It’s pretty tricky, and yet it qualifies as “high school” for the purposes of contest math.
-(I’m planning to make a post with the solution to that one, by the way.
-If you want to try your hand at it in the interim, be warned that it is quite difficult unless you have a background in contest math; see the footnote for a hint if you get stuck.4)
+(If you want to try your hand at solving the problem, be warned that it is quite difficult unless you have a background in contest math; see the footnote for a hint if you get stuck.4 A full solution appears in Solution to a Contest Math Problem.)

 In addition, it’s so easy to make math harder that it makes sense to err on the side of “easy”.
 For example, my early work in contest math has included factoring and solving quadratic equations like this one: